 Prerequisite: Algebra 2A

-This course is designed for juniors and seniors who have completed the math requirements through Introductory Algebra 2 and would like an additional course in math to solidify those topics that they have studied in their previous classes.
+This course is designed for juniors and seniors who have completed the math requirements through Introductory Algebra 2 and would like an additional course in math with applications in the real world.
 The goal is to help students gain mathematical literacy by showing them how mathematics can be applied to their lives in interesting, enjoyable, and meaningful ways.
-Topics include inductive and deductive reasoning and problem solving, set theory, number theory, topics in algebra and geometry, personal finance applications, and topics in probability and statistics.
+Topics include inductive and deductive reasoning in problem solving, set theory, number theory, personal finance applications, and, if time permits, a study of dimensional analysis.

 Prerequisite: Algebra 2A